Brian Harman threatens Open procession despite Jon Rahm's record-breaking round

 — The Open (@TheOpen) July 22, 2023

-A stroke further back is Sepp Straka (70) - the Austrian who is looking increasingly likely to be with Rahm in the Europe Ryder Cup team in September in Rome - alongside another two Euros in Viktor Hovland and Antoine Rozner as well as Australian Jason Day.
-Tommy Fleetwood is on the same mark.
+A stroke further back in a tie for fourth is Sepp Straka (70) - the Austrian who is looking increasingly likely to be in the Europe Ryder Cup team come September in Rome - alongside another two Euros in Viktor Hovland and Antoine Rozner as well as Australian Jason Day.
+Tommy Fleetwood is also on that mark.
 Playing with Harman, he could not live up to full-throated support from his Merseysiders and England should brace itself for its void in the Open running to 32 years.

 Perhaps the most notable St George performance came from Alex Fitzpatrick, the 24-year-old who in his first major is inside the top 10 on four-under following a 65, the day’s second-best round.
 If anything the duel between the Fitzpatricks - Alex’s better known brother, Matt is on two-under after a 67 - could be more tense than the tournament proper.